scaffold-eth/scaffold-eth/README.md

 🖥️ Edit your themes `dark-theme.less` and `light-theme.less` in `packages/react-app/src/themes`

-> to update your themes
+> in a fourth terminal to update themes when edited

 ```bash
 yarn theme